skip to content

 Click here for further information and speakers' slides

-Please contact the Programme Manager D.ssa Francesca Re Manning to request information, share information, or join our mailing list.
+Please contact the Programme Manager D.ssa Francesca Re Manning to request and share information, or join our mailing list.